sgarcia0206/comp122-f23/tidbits/git-notes.md

    * `git tag -d <tag>`: delete a tag

-## Terminalogy
+## Terminology
 ---
-   - branch: a set of commits that are an offset of the "main" line of code developement
+   - branch: a set of commits that are an offset of the "main" line of code development
-   - commit: either a hash or a tag that uniquiely identifies a point in time
+   - commit: either a hash or a tag that uniquely identifies a point in time
    - hash: a globally unique value associated with a commit
    - HEAD: the reference to the current version of the repository as it is reflected in the working directory
    - index: a list of pending changes that are to be made upon the next "commit"
    - tag: a human readable string used as an alias to a hash
-   - working-directory: a directory in your file system in which you develope your code
+   - working-directory: a directory in your file-system in which you developed your code